-Examples of data-based papers include, but are not limited to results paper, psychometric testing of a measurement instrument, literature review or meta-analysis that includes analysis (not just description) of a body of literature.
-Examples of other appropriate papers include, but are not limited to systematic review of literature, concept analysis, methods paper, or theory application.
+Examples of data-based papers include quantitative or qualitative analyses, metaanalysis, psychometric testing of a measurement instrument, literature review or metaanalysis that includes analysis (not just description) of a body of literature.
+Examples of other appropriate papers include, but are not limited to systematic review of literature, concept analysis, methods papers, or theory application.